The Last Blade Soundtrack (Neo Geo CD)

 Brother-Hige / Yasuhiro Naka / OKAN / Yasuo Yamate / Hiroshi Yamazoe, 1998

 The next surprise comes courtesy of the music’s jaw-dropping quality – in short, this is some of the greatest orchestral game music ever written.
-It would have been easier to make sense of it all if the composers had a background in this style of music – but there’s nothing in the artists’ prior discography that would indicate that they could write concert hall-quality music of this calibre.
-Even more than a similar sturm-and-drang whirlwind of musical ideas like Heroes of Might and Magic II, The Last Blade is a superlative effort with a nearly operatic sweep.
+It would be easier to make sense of it all if the composers had a background in this style of music.
+However, there’s nothing in the artists’ prior discography that would indicate they had concert hall-quality music of this calibre in them.
+The Last Blade is a superlative effort with a nearly operatic sweep – even more so than a similar sturm-and-drang whirlwind of musical ideas like Heroes of Might and Magic II.

 Each composition moves through an astonishing wealth of moods, giving the music stunning emotional breadth and variety.
 Cues are developed to absolute perfection, their dynamics and constant flow from one lavish musical thought to the next perfectly realised.
 The ceaselessly contrapuntal writing imbues these pieces with a richness and depth that has few peers within game music.
-Maybe most importantly – the composers’ melodic invention is consistently outstanding, one gorgeous melody (either presented solo or in densely intertwining lines) following after the other.
+Maybe most importantly – the composers’ melodic invention is consistently outstanding, with gorgeous melody after gorgeous melody (either presented solo or in densely intertwining lines).

 The Last Blade 2 (Neo Geo CD)

 Yoshihiko Kitamura / Kyoko Naka / Yasuhiro Naka / Hiroshi Yamazoe, 1999

 The music for The Last Blade was an utterly surprising display of compositional virtuosity – so where would its successor go?
 Given The Last Blade 2 was a refinement of what had made the first game great, it will raise few eyebrows that the music proceeds along similar lines.
 In other words – this is still absolutely first-rate orchestral music, written to a standard rivalled by very few other game scores.